MBB232/openshot-qt/doc/preferences.rst

 -----

 .. image:: images/preferences-4-cache.png
 ..
-TODO:: Chache settings
+TODO:: Cache settings
   CacheMode - When to use Disk?
+Servers?
   Cache Limit (MB): How much % of RAM advised?
 Different for iGPU vs dedicated GPU?
   Image Format: What is PPM/XMB/XPM?
 Where is this used for?
   Scale Factor: ??